Sales and Marketing sample for Power BI: Take a tour

 Get the Excel workbook for this sample

 If you want to view the data source for this sample, it's also available as an Excel workbook.
-The workbook contains Power View sheets that you can view and modify.
+The workbook contains Power View sheets that become Power BI report pages when you upload the file to the Power BI service.
 To see the raw data, enable the Data Analysis add-ins, and then select Power Pivot > Manage.
-To enable the Power View and Power Pivot add-ins, see Explore the Excel samples in Excel for details.
+To download the zip file with the eight original Excel files, see Explore the Excel samples in Excel.

 What is our dashboard telling us?